Pylons/pyramid/docs/narr/install.rst

 platform-specific documentation (excepting this chapter) assumes you're using a UNIX system.
-If you're using a Windows system, you'll need to transliterate command lines in the documentation to their Windows equivalents.

-:mod:`repoze.bfg` is also known to run on Google's App Engine.
-See :ref:`appengine_tutorial`.
+If you're using a Windows system, you'll need to transliterate command lines in the documentation to their Windows equivalents.  :mod:`repoze.bfg` is also known to run on Google's App Engine.

 It is not known whether :mod:`repoze.bfg` will or will not run under Jython or IronPython.